 I wanted to jump from education (and weekend petsitting) to clean energy.
 Janice was a petsitting client who ran her own cleantech strategy consulting firm.
 I called her for insight on an unrelated internship opportunity; she offered sharp advice (her trademark) and, soon after, a job.
 She gave me all sorts of tasks to see what I enjoyed and excelled at.
 Within a month I was doing junior analyst work on a large-scale solar development project.
 A year later, I was managing a project on behalf of Sandia National Labs and the US Department of Energy.
 Janice encouraged so many of the skills I’ve put to work since then.
 She’s a dynamo and I’m forever grateful to her.

 Drawn to the tech industry’s unbridled creativity, I was hunting for a job in consumer tech.
 I had very little technical experience and had underestimated how hard it would be to switch industries a second time.
 I wanted to help build a product like Lift (now Coach.me).
 I’d met Tony, the CEO, twice—once at a Lift event and again at a dessert party (true story).
 I emailed him for insight into hiring and job searching.
 He took me out to lunch and a week later offered me a part-time contracting role.
-I went to work developing in-app coaching content for LIft—a recent foray for me and the company.
+I went to work developing in-app coaching content—which was uncharted territory for me and for Lift.
 Two months later Tony asked me to go full-time.
 I’ll never forget that conversation: “You should absolutely be working in a startup.”
 Tony’s generosity remains a source of validation and humility in my career progression.
 He’s one of the good guys.

 Six weeks into a new job at Stitch Labs, Brandon Levey pulled me aside during lunch and asked whether I’d be up for a special project.
 The company wanted better insights and processes around customer churn.
 Half of my time would immediately go toward this project.
 Our VP of sales was rightfully skeptical: “We want to better understand churn, so we’re giving this to the guy who’s been here six weeks?”
 I eventually put him at ease.
 Brandon coached me through a lot of the next two months; I count my lucky stars to have had so many conversations with him.